 Inherited HDB flat was purchased on or after 30th August 2010

-Given that you own a private property, if the HDB you inherited was purchased on or after 30th August 2010 by the owner, you can only keep one property – either the HDB flat (provided you’re eligible to own one) or the private property.
+Given that you own a private property, if the HDB you inherited was purchased on or after 30th August 2010 by the owner, you can only keep one property – either the HDB flat (provided you are eligible to own one) or the private property.

 Keep the HDB flat

-If you have decided to keep the inherited HDB flat, you must sell your private property within 6 months and you must also live in the HDB.
+If you have decided to keep the inherited HDB flat, you must live in the HDB flat and sell your current private property within 6 months.

 Keep the Private Property